-Root Causes to be Addressed Numeracy in the are of algebraic thinking needs to be a focus.
+Root Causes to be Addressed Based upon GA Health Survey data, student behaviors distract from teaching and learning processes.
+A firm PBIS process (rewards, guidance, PL support) with teacher guidance will be implemented.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

-Impacted Programs IDEA - Special Education
+affect

-Title I - Part A - Improving Academic Achievement of Disadvantaged
+Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged

 Title I, Part A - Parent and Family Engagement Program